Boosting Internationally Educated Nurses’ Success in U.S. and Canadian Practice

 Addressing Nurse Shortages

-Nurse shortages are not exclusive to the United States.
+Nurse shortages are not exclusive to the United States or Canada.
 However, several compounding factors have worsened the situation.
-These include an aging U.S. population, a retiring nursing workforce, the impact of COVID-19, high levels of stress and burnout, and shortages of nursing school faculty.
-As demand for nurses continues to rise, the 2024 CGFNS International (now known as TruMerit) Nurse Migration Report1 revealed a 4.6% decrease in VisaScreen® applications from 2023 to 2024, with a total of 24,733 applications received in 2024.
+These include aging populations, retiring nursing workforces, the impact of COVID-19, high levels of stress and burnout, geographic disparities, and shortages of nursing faculty in schools.
+Recruiting IEN talent can help address these shortages, and the first step is understanding nurse migration flows.

-Key insights from the report include:
+Key insights from the report include the following:

 • Although the exact percentage of registered nurses (RNs) among VisaScreen applicants for 2024 is not specified, the report emphasizes nurse migration, indicating that RNs likely constitute the majority of applicants.